mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ]
 ```

 Alright, you can see the most expensive course comes first, and the least expensive course comes last.
 Beautiful.
 I told you that there is another way to write the query.
 So instead of the *in* operator, we can use the *or* operator.
 So we want all these courses to be published.
 So *isPublished* is the required part.
 Now, for *tags*, they should either be *frontend* or *backend*.
+So I'm going to break this into two parts, for the first part, we're only going to have the *isPublished* criteria.
+After that, we use the *or* method.
+Now what JavaScript construct can we use to store multiple values. multiple Objects?
+We use an *array*, right?
+So we